 But you can find perfectly acceptable and friendly places to stay on most budgets, which makes London a fantastic travel option for people with all kinds of budget requirements.

-The next question is the per day budget for sightseeing options, which is where the budget you’d prefer to spend really kicks in.
+The next question is the per day budget for sightseeing options, which is where the figuring out your personal answer to London spending money per day is going to come in.

 I could plan you an entire sightseeing day in London that costs nothing, or I could plan one that costs hundreds of pounds.

-On average, I would say, per person, £50-75 per day is a good average across your trip, but this doesn’t include day trips out of London or more expensive private tours.
+On average, I would say, per person, £25-50 per day is a good average across your trip for attractions, but this doesn’t include day trips out of London or more expensive private tours.

 If you want to learn more about paying a flat fee to get into most London attractions, check out my advice on the London Pass, otherwise check out this list of current entry prices for some of the major activities you might like to do to help you get an idea for whether you have expensive plans or not!